harrycresswell/hc/content/page/contact.md

 +++
 date = "2017-02-27T16:52:03+01:00"
 title = "contact"
-description = "Let's find out if we're a good fit for your new project."
+description = "Let's find out if I'm a good fit for your new project."

 +++